vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 We have already stated that what is understood from the pramāṇas should not be set aside by mere logic or reason.
 There fore, just as we accept the Lord with His Spouse, as the object of attainment in accordance with the wish of the Saviour, there is no objection to the Lord with His Spouse being the upāya as well.

-Just as Bhagavan with particular qualities (like omnipotence and compassion) and particular forms (vigraha) indicated, res pectively, by the words Nārāyana and charanau, (the two feet) which are attributes of Narayana forms a single upāya, so also Bhagavan with Lakṣmī, who appears in the word Srimat as an attribute in the eternal relationship of being His Spouse, may with. out any impropriety, be considered as a single upāya.
+Just as Bhagavan with particular qualities (like omnipotence and compassion) and particular forms (vigraha) indicated, res pectively, by the words Nārāyana and charanau, (the two feet) which are attributes of Narāyaṇa forms a single upāya, so also Bhagavan with Lakṣmī, who appears in the word Srimat as an attribute in the eternal relationship of being His Spouse, may with. out any impropriety, be considered as a single upāya.
 If it is said that we should give up all the attributes of the upāya in order to make the upāya single, the dharma of being an upāya (i.e. upa. yatua) will have to be given up also.

 It should not be thought that the substantive (here Bhagavan), when it gains some excellence from the attribnte (here Lakṣmī), should be considered as previously wanting in some excellence.
 Well has it been said in the śloka :- “Thou art, O 6 Lakṣmī, the property of Bhagavad by Tbine own will; hence, though His supreme excellence is due to Thee, His greatness is not dependent on any one else.
 A gem becomes valuable on account of its radiance.
 It does not thereby become in itself worthless; its